#OCDchat - Ask the Experts Online

 Due to the success of our series of "Ask the Experts" Twitter chats during OCD Awareness Week, we've decided to make this a regular event.
-Join us on the 3rd Monday of each month at 8pm ET, while we answer your questions about OCD treatments, resources, and any other questions you may have about OCD.
+Join us each month (times/dates TBA), while we answer your questions about OCD treatments, resources, and any other questions you may have about OCD.
 We'll also occasionally host guest experts to talk about special topics.
-It's free to participate... all you need is a Twitter account.
+It's free to participate.

 Missed our last #ocdchat?
 View transcripts of previous chats here.
 And be sure to join us for the next live chat on the 3rd Monday of each Month!